 A sleeper who sleeps for eight hours may not enjoy a deep, slow-wave quality sleep, like one who sleeps for six hours.

-- A great fit for condos and apartments, this kit includes one base station, one...
+- A great fit for condos and apartments, this Alarm Kit includes one Base Station,...

 There is a type of brain wave, known as sleep spindles, that affects the level one spends in the deep sleep stage.
 The brain wave influences how sensitive one is to external stimuli such as noise, smell, and light.